 If you are still on the fence, remember that Amex offers some other amazing benefits beyond these credits that can make the annual fee nearly negligible.
 For example, some members report getting 50,000 bonus Membership Rewards when calling Amex.
 That's a chunk of points!

 American Express also sends out promotions for adding authorized users.
 I recently received an offer to earn 20,000 Membership Rewards when adding an authorized user and spending $2,000.
-Lastly, we can't forget about Amex Offers, which has saved me a fortune over the years and I've even made money on some of these.

 Seeing that Amex has increased the annual fee on the Amex Platinum to nearly $700 is a hard pill to swallow.
 But Amex has also added a lot of value to a card that already had tons of great benefits.